 Radio antennas or aerials do not radiate equally in all directions – any real radio antenna design will radiate more in some directions than others.

-The actual pattern of the radiation from the antenna is dependent upon the type of antenna design, its size, the environment and many other factors.
+The actual pattern of the radiation from the antenna is dependent upon the type of antenna design, its size, the environment and many other factors and it is often plotted on a polar diagram or radiation diagram.

-This directional pattern or radiation pattern as it is often called, can be used to ensure that the power radiated is focussed in the desired directions, or for a receiver, the maximum sensitivity is in the desired direction.
+This directional pattern or radiation pattern, can be used to ensure that the power radiated is focussed in the desired directions, or for a receiver, the maximum sensitivity is in the desired direction.

 Antenna directivity basics